Starter Portfolio

 “Fundrise has a history of making it easier for ordinary investors to put money to work.”

-“Public Bonds” is the annualized dividend yield of the Vanguard Total Bond Market Index Fund, which is 2.31% as reported by vanguard.com on May 26, 2017.
-“Public Real Estate” is the annualized dividend yield of the Vanguard REIT ETF, which is 3.91% as reported by vanguard.com on May 26, 2017.
-“Fundrise” is the weighted average of the Q3 2017 daily distributions of each of the eDirect investments in the Fundrise Starter Portfolio.
+“Public Bonds” is the annualized dividend yield of the Vanguard Total Bond Market Index Fund, which is 2.25% as reported by vanguard.com on October 2, 2017.
+“Public Real Estate” is the annualized dividend yield of the Vanguard REIT ETF, which is 3.87% as reported by vanguard.com on October 2, 2017.
+“Fundrise” is the weighted average of the Q4 2017 daily distributions of each of the eDirect investments in the Fundrise “Starter” portfolio.

+Average annualized returns only include returns of investments sponsored by Rise Companies Corp. and does not include returns, if any, of investments directly in Rise Companies Corp. itself.

 Individual reviews may be accessed on the individual independent social media site or by clicking through to the full reviews page.